AyushVerma2/surfer/README.md

 - Converts CKAN metadata into Ocean metadata
 - Hashes the metadata to obtain Asset IDs
 - Offers a web-based interface for exploring the resulting Ocean assets
+- Hosts a Swagger interface for exploring the Surfer APIs

+## Example Usage

 ## Running Surfer